Beyond the Journal Awards

 Why this matters now

-Open practices already prove that science can move faster without them.
-In July 2023, researchers in South Korea posted preprints claiming they had achieved room-temperature, ambient-pressure superconductivity using a modified lead-apatite material.
+One example: In July 2023, researchers in South Korea posted preprints claiming they had achieved room-temperature, ambient-pressure superconductivity using a modified lead-apatite material.
 The claim spread instantly across social media, drawing millions of views and raising hopes for lossless power grids and levitating trains.
 Within days, labs worldwide tried to reproduce the results, some reporting hints of support while many others found nothing.
-Careful scrutiny quickly exposed flaws in the data and inconsistencies in the methods.
+Scrutiny quickly exposed flaws in the data and inconsistencies in the methods.
 By August, the claim had collapsed.

-Tell us about your work
+Tell us more

 Award Tiers: